Understanding the Predicate Offences to prevent money laundering

 3. Acquisition, possession, or utilisation of those illicit proceeds,

-4. Helping the money launderer or perpetrator of predicate offences escape punishment.
+4. Helping the money launderer or perpetrator of Predicate Offences escape punishment.

 Companies need skilful and knowledgeable employees to implement a robust AML framework to safeguard the business from being exploited by money launderers.